smic29/spicement/dev_notes.md

 #### Thoughts:
 At this stage of development, I haven't implemented controllers or views yet.
 If this causes issues on those fronts, I need to update this.

+### CSS with Bootstrap Present on Creation
+When I was adding custom fonts, I noticed that `Hotwire::LiveReload` wasn't updating when I made css changes which I found quite weird.
+Then checking further, I noticed that I can't even add custom css scripts.

+Upon searching stack overflow, apparently I'm supposed to watch the css using `yarn watch:css` which would require a separate terminal in order for css changes to be made.

+It's also on the scripts under `package.json` in the application's root directory.